jacobdensford/jacobdensford.com/fell/index.md

 ![a painting of a swampy landscape](/images/fell-main.jpg)

 Fell is a tabletop roleplaying game for one facilitator and at least one other player.
-Players act as scoundrels and sellswords navigating a corrupted land.
-The facilitator plays that land and its inhabitants.
+Players act as scoundrels and sellswords in a corrupted land.
+The facilitator plays that land and its other inhabitants.

 ## Principles of Play